|Nutrition Facts (per serving)|

 Garnish with a lavender sprig.
 Serve and enjoy.

 If you enjoy a DIY project, consider making your own lemon vodka at home.
 It's as easy as any other vodka infusion and lets you customize the taste to suit your personal preference.

 You can choose your favorite vodka as a base and if you want to go organic it's easy.
 Simply choose organic lemons and pick up an organic vodka.
 TRU makes an unflavored option and there are other brands such as Prairie Organic Vodka and Square Organic Vodka available.

 - Place them in a 1-quart Mason jar (or a similar wide-mouthed jar) and pour in a 750ml bottle (about 3 cups) vodka.

-Give the infusion a good shake once a day and taste it after 1 week.
+- Give the infusion a good shake once a day and taste it after 1 week.
 You should begin to get a hint of lemon, but it will get stronger over time and you may want to let it infuse for up to 3 weeks.

 How Strong Is the Lavender Lemon Drop?

 The majority of flavored vodkas are bottled at 35 percent ABV (70 proof), so that's a good benchmark for estimating the alcohol content of this fun martini.
-Since there's a good proportion of nonalcoholic mixers to liquor, it's only about 17 percent ABV (34 proof).
+Since there's a good proportion of non-alcoholic mixers to liquor, it's only about 17 percent ABV (34 proof).
 In the world of potent martinis, it's one of the lightest and that's why it's great for casual entertaining.